winstxnhdw/rc15-hax/README.md

 ### Zero Executables

-The repository contains zero executable to maintain transparency and assure the safe of the cheat—unlike the sketchy binaries that are found on forums like UnknownCheats/MPGH.
+The repository contains no executables.
+This assures the user that whatever that has been built originates from the repository and its submodules alone.
+Even with the best malware scanners, the best way to check for malware is with your own eyes.
+This level of transparency ensures the safety of the cheat, unlike the sketchy binaries that are found on forums like UnknownCheats/MPGH.

 ### No Visual Studio